Many Protestants and virtually all “evangelical” Christians think that, after becoming “believers,” they have been “born again.”

 The context continues with two additional verses demonstrating that God’s “children,” like any other children, are supposed to “grow up.”
 Notice that the Church is also responsible for protecting God’s flock from false doctrine: “That we henceforth be no more children, tossed to and fro, and carried about with every wind of doctrine, by the sleight of men, and cunning craftiness, whereby they lie in wait to deceive; But speaking the truth in love, may grow up into Him in all things, which is the Head, even Christ” (vs. 14-15).

 The ministry’s duty is to teach the Church the truth and to warn of the dangers of being deceived by false doctrine.
-(Take time to carefully read our booklet Where Is God’s Church? to learn how to identify Christ’s Church.)
+(Take time to carefully read our book Where Is the True Church? – and Its Incredible History! to learn how to identify Christ’s Church.)

 Like the newly begotten baby grows in its mother’s womb, the Christian must also grow before he can leave the womb.
 Peter wrote, “But grow in grace, and in the knowledge of our Lord and Savior Jesus Christ” (II Pet.
 3:18).